 Zippered closures are generally more user friendly.
 But for long term wear and tear, roll tops last indefinitely.

 Some frame bags are made with lighter-duty water proof zippers.
 However the durability advantages of a heavier duty zipper, even though it is not fully waterproof outweigh the advantages of a weaker water proof zippers.

 The other style of frame bag closure system is a rollup closure.
 Roll up closures are ideal for long term durability of the bag in rough, dirty conditions.

 Attachment: Straps v.
 Bolt-On v.
 Cords

-Frame bags are attached with straps, bolts or cords.
-While straps are the most common way to go, bolt on setup are becoming increasingly common for a cleaner fit, though this style will only work with bags made for specific bikes whether bulk produced or custom.
-Cord closures on the top tube are a cool looking solution as well.
+Frame bags are attached with straps, bolts or cords or some combination of these methods.
+While straps are the most common way to go, bolt on setup are becoming increasingly common for a cleaner fit.
+Cord closures on the top tube are a great looking solution as well.

 Sizing Frame Bags to Your Bicycle